javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## Before we go further...

-- Data parallel is usually good enough 👌
+- Distributed Data parallel is usually good enough 👌
 - However, if your model is too big to fit into a single GPU
 - Welllll ... there other distributed techniques ...